 Gift Receiving Etiquette for the Modern Gentleman

-As we mentioned in our blog on the etiquette of gift giving, the ritual of exchanging presents is embedded in human society and every culture uses it to commemorate important events, show affection and build solid relationships.
-When you are fortunate enough to be on the receiving end, it is important to show your appreciation, if not for the gift itself than certainly for the time and thought the giver invested in finding it.
+As we mentioned in our blog on The Etiquette Of Giving Gifts, the ritual of exchanging presents is embedded in human society and every culture uses it to commemorate important events, show affection and build solid relationships.
+If you’re fortunate enough to be on the receiving end, it’s important to show your appreciation both for the gift itself and for the time and thought the giver put into finding it.

 1. Don’t look so surprised

-Although most people will feign some surprise when receiving a present, it is wise to avoid going over the top.
+Although most people will feign some surprise when receiving a present, there’s no need to go over the top.
 After all, a present on your birthday is hardly unheard of.
-Equally, you may want to stress that a gift was not required but that’s very different to making someone feel bad for buying you one.
+Equally, you may want to stress that a gift was not required but don’t make people feel bad for buying you one.

 2. With arms wide open

 It’s considered polite, and in some cultures essential, to accept the gift with both hands.
 This creates a sense of occasion and indicates that you appreciate the value of the gesture at least as much as the gift itself.